openqasm/openqasm/source/language/openpulse.rst

   // A capture that returns a count e.g. number of photons detected kernel capture(channel chan, length len, frame output) -> int

 The return type of a ``capture`` command varies.
-It could be a raw trace, ie. a list of samples taken over a short period of time.
+It could be a raw trace, ie., a list of samples taken over a short period of time.
 It could be some averaged IQ value.
 It could be a classified bit.
 Or it could even have no return value, pushing the results into some buffer which is then accessed outside the program.